Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 None

 == Changelog ==
+= WIP =
+* Payment refund option for one time and donation type product support added for stripe payments.

 = 2.4.3 =
 * New Feature: users can now use Stripe checkout directly on the same page as PayPal, offering more payment choices.